jozefvaclavik/docker_workshop/day_1/part_4/README.md

 ## Redis
 Redis is cool, light, easy and it literally never causes any troubles.
 We're gonna use it here.

-Run `docker run --detach --name redis redis:latest`.
+Run `docker container run --detach --name redis redis:latest`.
 We're gonna run community maintained Redis image.
 You may have noticed this time we're naming the container `--name redis` and we're passing `--detach` flag.
 Detaching will run the container on the background.
-You should see a long Container ID in output and you can check if everything is running with `docker ps -a`
+You should see a long Container ID in output and you can check if everything is running with `docker container ls -a`

 ```sh
 CONTAINER ID   IMAGE             COMMAND                  CREATED         STATUS         PORTS         NAMES